danwjoyce/tech-blog-2021/content/authors/admin/_index.md

 ---
-bio: I’m interested in how principles from computation can be used to understand clinical state and trajectories and how to augment clinical decision making using data, multivariate statistics and (cautiously) AI and ML.
+bio: I’m interested in how principles from computation can be used to understand things like clinical state, trajectories and how to augment clinical decision making using data, multivariate statistics and (cautiously) AI and ML.

 education:
   courses: